r-Techsupport/rTS_Wiki/docs/learning/throttling.md

 ## Idle Throttling

 This is the only throttle that happens **under ideal conditions.** This means the CPU underclocks when not stressed to reduce power draw and thermals.
 This is the only throttle reported to the operating system as throttling by the cpu.
+This typically isn't an issue.